elinsoftware/xlabs-top-navigation-component/readme.md

 ```

 #### Divider
-Divider is a simple separator (vertical line) to separate content of the navigation header, there is no configuration options for a divider contorl:
+Divider is a simple separator (vertical line) to separate content of the navigation header, there is no configuration options for a divider control:
 ```json
 {
     "type":"divider"